To sell is an art and to sell online is modern art.

-Lets evaluate the first option:
+Let’s evaluate the first option:

 Sell online using eCommerce Marketplaces:

 Advantages – You can save big on the marketing cost.
-All of these marketplaces attract millions of visitors everyday and have a loyal user base.
+All of these marketplaces attract millions of visitors every day and have a loyal user base.
 You also don’t need to worry about the payment gateway and shipping.
 Most of these portals provide packing material as well.

-Now, lets look at the another option:
+Now, let’s look at another option:

 Setup your own web store or shopping cart to sell online:

 Disadvantages – You will have to invest in marketing your site.
-It will take time build trust as customers hesitate to buy from new sites.
+It will take time to build trust as customers hesitate to buy from new sites.

 So, take your pick and start selling online.